nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 # Mathematical History

 Topology has a long history in mathematics; it is essentially the study of how things are connected.
 As a general prototype, the field studies <a href="https://en.wikipedia.org/wiki/Topology">"properties of geometric objects that are preserved under continuous deformations, such as stretching, twisting, crumpling and bending, but not tearing or gluing"</a>; the latter would change the connectivity by removing, or adding, connections, respectively.
-A homeomorphism shown below from wikipedia, illustrates the "inflation" of a sphere into a donut and a cow into a sphere; note that you cannot find a homeomorphism between the two of them - this would require tearing a hole in the cow to form the "hole".
+A homeomorphism shown below from wikipedia, illustrates the "inflation" of a sphere into a donut and a cow into a sphere; note that you cannot find a homeomorphism between the two of them - this would require tearing a pair of holes on either side of the cow and connecting them to form the "donut" shape.

 ![Alt Text](https://upload.wikimedia.org/wikipedia/commons/thumb/2/26/Mug_and_Torus_morph.gif/200px-Mug_and_Torus_morph.gif)
 ![Alt Text](https://upload.wikimedia.org/wikipedia/commons/thumb/2/24/Spot_the_cow.gif/200px-Spot_the_cow.gif)